ONLINE HELP

 Let's take a look at these lines of code:

-• When closing the product form, the content of the product list in the "WIN_List_of_products" window must be refreshed to take into account the changes made in the form.
+When the product form is closed, the content of the list of products in the "WIN_List_of_products" window must be refreshed to take into account the changes made in the form.
 To do so, use the "Close a child window" of "WIN_List_of_products" event.

 1. Click "WIN_List_of_products" in the open document tabs: